shirkdog/5minutedesktop/README.md

 5minutedesktop
 ==========

-Script to install a working desktop (web-browser,office applications) in 5 minutes.
+Script to install a working FreeBSD desktop (web-browser,office applications) in 5 minutes.

 Contents
 ---------------------------------